Demand / Delinquent Notices

 Demand notices are sent in September and in February.

-Demand notices sent in September 2018 show charges, including interest, due through October 31, 2018.
-Demand notices will be mailed again in February 2019, prior to lien continuing certificates being filed in March 2019.
+Demand notices sent in February 2019 show charges, including interest, due through March 15, 2019, the day we anticipate filing lien continuing certificates.
+Demand notices will be mailed again in September, 2019.

-Lien continuing certificates ('tax liens') were filed on the Norwalk Land Records on March 16, 2018.
+Lien continuing certificates ('tax liens') will be filed on the Norwalk Land Records after March 15, 2019.

 Please note: The term "demand" is prescribed by state statute, and is not meant to imply rudeness toward you as a taxpayer.